quillforms/quillforms/readme.txt

 31- Opinion scale block
 32- Signature block
 33- Form locker to restrict access to your form with a lot of options.
-34- Custom thank you screen for redirect and custom buttons
+34- Custom thank you screen with auto redirect and custom buttons 35- Google Recaptcha
+36- Rating block

 [Purchase The Pro Version](https://quillforms.com)